-Women in Recovery Specialty Online Training Series: Engaging Women of Color in Addiction Treatment
+Women in Recovery Specialty Online Training Series, Part Two: Engaging Women of Color in Addiction Treatment

 A Recorded Webinar

 As of January 2023, registration and CE quiz and Certificate access for the NAADAC Specialty Online Training Series are available in the NAADAC Education Center

 Recorded on Friday, March 25, 2022

 The purpose of this training is to provide clinicians with a culturally-specific point of reference relating to conceptualizing, assessing, coordinating, and implementing treatment specifically to women of color.
 Treatment considerations will take into account the identification of socioeconomic limitations, gender role expectations, and other barriers resulting in adverse treatment outcomes.